ChalmersGU-data-structure-courses/general-course-information/lab-info.md

 If you have trouble with a slacking member, contact the course responsible.

 **Note**:
-If you want to switch to a different group for the next lab, move yourself to that group in Canvas.
+If you want to switch to a different group for the next lab, contact the course responsible.

 ## Supervision

 We offer **lab supervision sessions each week** where you can (and should!) get help from course assistants.
 You can choose which and how many you want to attend.
 Consult TimeEdit to find them.

 During each session, we maintain a **queue** of supervision requests.
 See your specific Canvas page for more information.